ceramicnetwork/.github/OVERVIEW.md

 # **Introduction to the Ceramic Protocol**

-> This document provides an introduction to the Ceramic protocol.
+> Ceramic's mission is to create a web without silos.
+This document provides an introduction to the Ceramic protocol.
 For a more technical overview, see [Ceramic Technical Specification](https://github.com/ceramicnetwork/specs).

 - [Introduction](https://github.com/ceramicnetwork/ceramic/blob/master/OVERVIEW.md#introduction)
 - [Background](https://github.com/ceramicnetwork/ceramic/blob/master/OVERVIEW.md#background)